AlexWanderman/mkfile/readme.md

 # TODO

-- Add parameters:
+Add parameters:
-- -T --text=string - include this text in all new files
+- -T --text=string - include this text in all new files.
 - --help
 - --version